Why your new year's resolution should be to get organizedMar 14, 2023

 A New Year’s resolution of getting organized boosts productivity

 Once you’re organized, your productivity starts to increase.
 Living in an organized space means that everything has a home and you know where that home is.
-Because of this, like I mentioned in a previous blog post, Eight Ways Organizing Improves Your Life, your efficiency goes up dramatically.
-You don’t have things distracting you, so your focus is increased, and you have more free time that you can fill with other tasks or New Year’s resolutions, if you so choose!
+Because of this, as I mentioned in a previous blog post, Eight Ways Organizing Improves Your Life, your efficiency goes up dramatically.
+You don’t have things distracting you, so your focus is increased, and you have more free time that you can fill with other tasks or New Year’s resolutions if you so choose!
 (But don’t forget to allow for time to REST…we love mental health!)

 Getting organized continues to reward you